 Our Personal History of Using Hand-Held Radios

 Joe first used hand-held radios in the military when conducting surveillance.
 Joe and I used CB radios on sports car rallies before cell phones came into use.
-And now our neighborhood CERT teams have had walkie-talkies for over 17 years.
+And our neighborhood emergency response teams have had walkie-talkies for over 19 years.

-Sharing information with your team without having to look up a number, without having to dial, without having to connect – simply by pushing and talking – is incredibly efficient.
+You can share information with your team without having to look up a number, without having to dial, without having to connect – simply by pushing and talking!
+It’s incredibly efficient.

 And when every other method of communication is down or jammed, a walkie-talkie can be a lifesaver – literally and figuratively.

-If you’re looking to provide these handy two-way radios to your Emergency Preparedness teams, here are . . .
+If you’re considering these handy two-way radios to your Emergency Preparedness teams, here are . . .

 1-How far do you expect to transmit?

-Warning: Don’t believe what you read in sales literature!
+Warning: Don’t believe everything you read in sales literature!

 Distances claimed by the manufacturers must have been tested in a vacuum somewhere, with no buildings, no trees, no traffic, no dust and no interference of any kind!
 We look at these specs for comparison purposes, but don’t believe them.
-When you’re considering walkie-talkies, you’re talking about messages traveling from less than a mile to maybe 5 miles until you’ve tested to find out what you get in your particular setting.
+When you’re considering simple walkie-talkies, you’re talking about messages traveling from less than a mile to a maximum of 5 miles until you’ve tested to find out what you get in your particular setting.

 There are two main types of radios and the type you get helps determine your reach.

-- FRS (Family Radio Service) radios operate with a power of ½ watt (500 milliwatts) and work well for local transmissions – up to 1/2 mile, say.
+- FRS (Family Radio Service) radios traditionally operated with a power of ½ watt (500 milliwatts) but since 2017 have been “upgraded” to being able to operate at 2 watts.
+They work well for local transmissions and if you are starting your research, this is the place to do it!

-- GMRS (General Mobile Radio Service) devices generally transmit at higher power levels (1 to 5 watts is typical) and this higher power can expand your reach by as much as five times.
+- GMRS (General Mobile Radio Service) devices can transmit at higher power levels (1 to 5 watts is typical) and can be modified with external antennas for much higher power.
+This higher power can expand your reach by as much as five times.
+You’ll need a license from the FCC to operate your GMRS device.
+New rules as of December 2020: License fee going down from $70 to $35, covers the whole family, and is good for 10 years!

 Tip: If there’s a question about distances, buy ONE pair of radios and test in your own setting before you invest in multiples.